-In order to demonstrate that project activities generate Verified Carbon Credits (VCC) that represent additional emissions reductions, avoidances, or removals, the project holder shall follow the guidance provided in BCR's "Baseline and Additionality Guidelines" 12.
-The referred guidance contains the additionality and baseline provisions for the projects, under BCR Standard.
+In order to demonstrate that project activities generate Verified Carbon Credits (VCC) that represent additional emissions reductions, avoidances, or removals, the project holder shall follow the guidance provided in BCR's "Baseline and Additionality Tool" .
+The referred tool contains the additionality and baseline provisions for the projects, under BCR STANDARD.

-The BCR Baseline and Additionality Guidelines is a mandatory guidance covering the requirements established to ensure a realistic and conservative estimate of baseline emissions; it also provides requirements to ensure that activities are additional in all eligible sectors.
+The BCR Baseline and Additionality Tool is mandatory, covering the requirements established to ensure a realistic and conservative estimate of baseline emissions; it also provides requirements to ensure that activities are additional in all eligible sectors.